finsberg/simber-workshop-2022/markdown/cli_scripts.md

 ### Running motion analysis using `mps-motion`

-The motion script doesn't come with the `cardiac-mps` package and has to be installed separatelty.
-Plase check outalso have installed the [motion tracking script](https://github.com/ComputationalPhysiology/mps_motion_tracking) should should be able to also run
+The motion script doesn't come with the `cardiac-mps` package and has to be installed separately.
+Please check out the [motion tracking repository](https://github.com/ComputationalPhysiology/mps_motion_tracking) for more info about how it install it.
+Once installed you should should be able to also run

 ```
 python -m mps motion file.nd2